device-automation-bus/dab-specification-2.0/DAB.md

 Parameter | Description
 --- | ---
-voiceSystems | a list of available voice systems supported by the device
+voiceSystems | a list of available voice systems supported by the device, as [defined in the DAB Voice System Registry](#voice-system-name-registry)

 #### Sample Response
 ```json